Wakemakin/faro-webclient/README.rst

   cd faro-webclient
   python initiate.py

 6.)
 Test client by opening url http://localhost:5000 in a browser.
+Now test and make sure database is up and running with url http://localhost:5000/testdb.
+The browser should display: "Database is up and running."

 Updating Server
 ---------------